Cyllene (horse): England

 Cyllene stood as a stallion at the Hardwicke Stud from 1900 until 1905.
 He was then sold for 30,000 gns to William Bass and was moved to the Egerton Park Stud at Newmarket where he was based until 1908.
 He was not a popular stallion at first, and attracted relatively few top class mares despite a modest stud fee of between 100 and 150 gns.
 Despite this he soon proved to be outstandingly successful, siring the Derby winners Cicero, Minoru, Tagalie and Lemberg.
 More important in the long term was Polymelus who sired three Derby winners (Fifinella, Pommern and Humorist) and Phalaris, the most influential sire of the 20th Century.

 Argentina

-In January 1908 Cyllene was sold for £25,000 to the Ojo de Agua in Argentina and was exported in July.
+In January 1908 Cyllene was sold for £25,000 to Haras Ojo de Agua in Argentina and was exported in July.
 After his departure Cyllene's progeny made him Leading sire in Great Britain and Ireland in both 1909 and 1910,.
 In Argentina he was Champion sire in 1913 and got the winners of four Argentinian classics.
 Cyllene died at the age of thirty in 1925 and was buried at the Ojo de Agua cemetery.